Marcus Semien Preview, Player Props: Rangers vs. Mets

 Mets Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Mets pitching staff ranks 16th in the league.
+- The 8.8 strikeouts per nine innings put together by the Mets pitching staff ranks 15th in the league.

-- The Mets' 4.50 team ERA ranks 19th across all league pitching staffs.
+- The Mets' 4.49 team ERA ranks 19th among all MLB pitching staffs.

+- Mets pitchers combine to surrender 162 total home runs at a rate of 1.2 per game (to rank 18th in baseball).

 © 2023 Data Skrive.
 All rights reserved.